cibernox/cibernox.github.io/source/about-me/index.markdown

 {% img center /images/cruceiro.jpg %}
 {% img center /images/prado.jpg %}

-Right now I live in Barcelona, an awesome city in the mediterranean sea.
-Sunny weather, good beaches and a vibran ambiance make this city special, and I love it too.
+Right now I am living in London, home to his Majesty and the finalcial heart of Europe.

 My father was a computer engineer and, like in programming, inheritance gave me the same attributes, like the love for solving problems just to probe I can, so I followed his steps in the [University of A Coruña](http://www.udc.es/index.html?language=en), at the